Distributed Algorithms that Solve Boolean Equations with Local and Differential Privacies: Introduction

 \subsection{Contributions}

 First of all, a distributed algorithm in the sense of Definition \ref{def:algo.dist} is developed that solves a system of Boolean equations that is satisfiable over a network.
 This algorithm consists of three ingredients: \begin{itemize} \item[(i)] Each private Boolean equation is lifted by local computation at each node to a linear algebraic equation under a basis of Boolean vectors; \item[(ii)] The network nodes distributedly compute a number of exact solutions to the induced system of linear equations via an exact projection consensus algorithm \cite{nedic2010constrainedTAC} from randomly selected initial values; \item[(iii)] Each node locally computes the solution set of original system of Boolean equations from the linear equation solutions by a Boolean vector search algorithm. \end{itemize} We prove that if the initial values of the nodes for the distributed linear equation solving step are i.i.d generated according to a uniform distribution in a high-dimensional cube, with probability one the proposed algorithm returns the exact solution set of the Boolean equations at each node throughout the network.
 The complexity of the local Boolean vector search algorithm is also established.
 Next, we generalize this algorithm based on exact projection consensus, which in theory would require an infinite number of iterations, to an algorithm that relies only on approximate projections with a finite number of iterations.
 We also prove this extended algorithm can with high probability guarantee the exact solution set of the Boolean equations at each node to be computed at each node.
 Finally, we propose an algorithm for distributed verification of the satisfiability of the system of Boolean equations, and prove its correctness.
-Therefore, combining all our algorithms, we have established a framework for distributedly verifying satisfiability of a Boolean equation system, and then computing the exact solution set if indeed it is satisfiable.
+In all these algorithms, if the subroutines for solving the induced linear equations can be made differentially private and computationally accurate (see e.g. \cite{PPSC}), the distributed Boolean equation algorithms become differentially private.
+Under standard Laplace mechanism and the projection consensus algorithm, we prove an explicit level of noises to be injected in the linear equation steps for ensuring a prescribed level of differential privacy.
+Some preliminary results on the algorithms for solving the Boolean equation system with known solvability were reported at the IEEE Conference on Decision and Control in 2020 \cite{cdc}.